core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 If the verifications above are successful, the server proceeds as follows.
 In case the Replay Window in the Recipient Context associated with the client has not been set yet, the server updates the Replay Window to mark the current Sender Sequence Number from the latest received request as seen (but all newer ones as new), and delivers the message as fresh to the application.
 Otherwise, the server discards the verification result and treats the message as fresh or as a replay, according to the existing Replay Window.

 A server should not deliver requests from a given client to the application until one valid request from that same client has been verified as fresh, as conveying an echoed Echo Option.
-A server may perform the challenge-response described above at any time, if synchronization with Sender Sequence Numbers of clients is lost, e.g., after a device reboot.
+A server may perform the challenge-response described above at any time, if synchronization with Sender Sequence Numbers of clients is lost, e.g., after a device reboot occurred in an unprepared way.
 A client has to be ready to perform the challenge-response based on the Echo Option if a server starts it.

 It is the role of the server application to define under what circumstances Sender Sequence Numbers lose synchronization.
 This can include experiencing a "large enough" gap D = (SN2 - SN1), between the Sender Sequence Number SN1 of the latest accepted group request from a client and the Sender Sequence Number SN2 of a group request just received from that client.
 However, a client may send several unicast requests to different group members as protected in pairwise mode, which may result in the server experiencing the gap D in a relatively short time.
 This would induce the server to perform more challenge-response exchanges than actually needed.